10 foreign terrorists hiding in PH – ‘Bato’

 The intelligence source said the Malaysian suspect was involved in past bombing incidents in Mindanao and is one of the five JI members who has been hiding in Sulu under the protection of the ASG.

-The source from the police intelligence community added that a foreign terrorist from the Kihilafa Islamiya Movement (KIM) is training members of the ASG in guerrilla warfare in an undisclosed location in Lanao del Sur.
+The source from the police intelligence community added that a foreign terrorist from the Kihilafa Islamiya Movement (KIM) is training members of the ASG in guerilla warfare in an undisclosed location in in Lanao del Sur.

 The ASG and KIM are among the terrorist groups in southern Philippines that have pledged allegiance to the ISIS.